canonical/vanilla-framework/guides/pull-requests.md

 - PR is against the `main` branch
 - One of the following is true:
   - PR passes Percy selectivity filters
-    - PR changes files in the `scss/` or `templates/docs/examples/` directories
+    - PR changes files in the `scss/`, `templates/docs/examples/`, or `templates/_macros/` directories
     - PR is not a draft
   - PR is labeled with "Review: Percy needed"

 To ensure optimal Percy usage, we suggest the following PR flow:

 1. Open the PR (against `main`) in such a way that it causes an initial Percy test to run.
-   - If your PR makes changes to files in the `scss/` or `templates/docs/examples/` directories, it will be automatically tested as long as it is not marked as a draft.
+   - If your PR makes changes to files in the above directories, it will be automatically tested as long as it is not marked as a draft.
    - Applying the "Review: Percy needed" label to the PR ensures that it is always tested.
 2. Review the initial [Percy build](https://percy.io/bb49709b/vanilla-framework).